King Soopers: Fresh Fare King Soopers

 In 2012, Kroger expanded its Fresh Fare style of supermarkets into the King Soopers brand, opening the first Fresh Fare King Soopers in Englewood, Colorado.
 This is a concept that first appeared in Kroger as early as 2007 and actually seems to have started with Ralphs, another Kroger subsidiary primarily located in California in 1998.

 The main idea of Fresh Fare is to be a bit more upscale in that it sells more organic foods while still selling traditional groceries; it follows the themes of the 'Green Grocer' Concept.

 King Soopers Marketplace

 In 2012, the first King Soopers Marketplace opened, just one year after the first Kroger Marketplace in Texas.
 As of 2017, there are ten King Soopers Marketplace locations all located in Colorado.

 The marketplace concept is based on Fred Meyer stores (which have spawned multiple Marketplace stores under other Kroger banners), and features a wider selection of products besides just food and other necessities.

 Modern day

 As of June 2025, King Soopers operates 120 locations.
 All are located in Colorado except for one, located in Cheyenne, Wyoming.

+The supermarket in the Table Mesa neighborhood of Boulder was the site of the 2021 Boulder shooting on March 22 of that year.

 In October 2022, Kroger and major competitor Albertsons announced a merger agreement.
 That plan has been challenged in court by several states.
 Colorado Attorney General Phil Weiser summarized consumer and worker opposition: the merger "would lead to stores closing, higher prices, fewer jobs, worse customer service, and less resilient supply chains.”